Artur Pikk: Ružomberok

 On 17 October 2017, Pikk signed with Fortuna Liga club Ružomberok until May 2018.

 Miedź Legnica

 On 11 July 2018, Pikk signed for Ekstraklasa club Miedź Legnica on a two-year deal.

+KuPS

+In late August 2020, Pikk joined Finnish Veikkausliiga club Kuopion Palloseura (KuPS) on a deal for the rest of the 2020 season.

 International career

 Pikk has represented Estonia at under-17, under-18, under-19 and under-21 levels.
 He was named in the Estonia under-19 squad for the 2012 UEFA European Under-19 Championship in Estonia.
 Pikk played in every group stage match, but failed to help the team progress to the semi-finals as Estonia lost all three games against Portugal, Greece and Spain.

 Pikk made his senior international debut for Estonia on 7 June 2014, in a 2–1 home win over Tajikistan in a friendly.
 He made his first start for Estonia on 12 October 2014, in a UEFA Euro 2016 qualifying match against England while performing his compulsory military service in the Estonian Defence Forces.
 The match ended in a 0–1 loss.
 Pikk scored his first international goal on 11 November 2015, in a 3–0 home win over Georgia in a friendly.